phurwicz/hover/docs/pages/tutorial/t0-quickstart.md

 To put our dataset sensibly on a 2-D "map", we will use a vectorizer for feature extraction, and then perform dimensionality reduction.

-Here's one way to define a vectorizer:
+Here's one of many ways to define a vectorizer:

 <pre data-executable>
 {!docs/snippets/py/t0-1-vectorizer.txt!}